Does a Heat Pump Use Refrigerant in Saukville, WI?

 Understanding How Heat Pumps Work in Saukville, WI

-Understanding how a heat pump works is the first step in figuring out the importance of the refrigerant.
+Understanding how a heat pump works is the first step in figuring out the importance of refrigerant.
 Heat pumps operate through a heat transfer process.

 During the refrigerant cycle, the heat pump moves refrigerant gas through the system's coils.
 The gas absorbs warm air from one location and moves it to another location, depending on whether it uses its heating or cooling modes.